openMetaAnalysis/COVID-19-ambulatory-patients-treatment-with-inhaled-steroids/README.md

 **Clinical summary:** This meta-analysis suggests that clinical intervention *is likely not* effective.
 Heterogeneity of results as measured by I<sup>2</sup> was '[substantial](http://handbook-5-1.cochrane.org/chapter_9/9_5_2_identifying_and_measuring_heterogeneity.htm)' at 75%.
 This review updates previously published meta-analysis(es).(citation[s] below)

+The PRINCIPLE and STOIC trial are open-label.
+This may expecially bias the STOIC trial in which the composite, primary outcome includes patient's decisions to go obtain an emergency evaluation.

 <!--
 Meta-regression of common modulators (year of publication, study size, event rate in the control groups) finds that the outcome of the intervention is effected by xx.